 This study has contributed to filling a particular gap in the literature regarding the onward mobility of third country nationals within the EU.

 The research found limited evidence that migrants from non-EU countries and without EU nationality make deliberate use of the relatively easy access into one EU country in order to then migrate onwards to another EU country.
-In particular, the low-skilled and those whose migration to Europe was motivated primarily by economic or physical insecurity in their countries of origin tend to be more inclined to stay in their first EU country of destination, provided they have the opportunity to work.
+The low-skilled and those whose migration to Europe was motivated primarily by economic or physical insecurity in their countries of origin tend to be more inclined to stay in their first EU country of destination, provided they have the opportunity to work legally.
+In cases where forced and irregular migrants felt that they could not build sustainable livelihoods, access to social security to help them rebuild their lives or gain access to more permanent residence status, they were observed to onward migrate within the EU to countries in which they could obtain a residence permit, citizenship or refugee status faster and more easily.
 With regard to recent in-flows of asylum-seekers, policymakers should therefore consider that onwards mobility is less likely if new arrivals are supported to build sustainable livelihoods that meet their economic needs and satisfy their aspirations - rather than relying on welfare benefits.
 Assuming that policymakers wish to support recent arrivals to integrate socially and economically and to make contributions to the host society in the longer-term, it will therefore be important to provide support for language-learning and for successful integration into the wage labour market or in self-employment.
-However, such support interventions are much more likely to be effective if new arrivals feel confident that they will be allowed to remain in the country of destination long enough to see the return on their investment of time and effort - insecurity regarding the right to remain is likely to disincentivise efforts to invest in integrating and building a new life in the country of destination.
+However, such support interventions are much more likely to be effective if new arrivals feel confident that they will be allowed to remain in the country of destination long enough to see the return on their investment of time and effort insecurity regarding the right to remain is likely to disincentivise efforts to invest in integrating and building a new life in the country of destination.

 Where onward mobility was observed in third country-origin migrants' past or prospective migration decisions, there were two different groups of secondary movers.
-Onward movements among third country nationals who were engaged in low-skilled jobs were mostly driven by rising unemployment in their countries of first arrival (Italy and Spain) following the economic crisis.
+Onward movements among third country nationals who were engaged in low-skilled jobs were mostly driven by rising unemployment in their countries of first arrival (Italy and Spain) following the economic crisis or, as mentioned before, by easier access to permanent residence, citizenship or refugee status.
 It may be interesting for policymakers to note that countries such as Spain may experience future return flows of non-EU origin migrants (particularly, Latin Americans) who left Spain in the wake of the economic crisis, but who maintain an emotional connection to Spain and who might be motivated to return there if structural conditions or their individual circumstances and preferences change.
-As regards the onwards mobility of third-country national students and highly-skilled workers, their decision-making more closely approximates the mobility decision-making of highly-skilled EU nationals in terms of their greater openness to further mobility for career opportunities or quality of life/lifestyle reasons.
+As regards the onwards mobility of third-country national students and highly skilled workers, their decision-making more closely approximates the mobility decision-making of highly skilled

+EU nationals in terms of their greater openness to further mobility for career opportunities or quality of life/lifestyle reasons.
 However, third country nationals are in practice incentivized to stay where they can most quickly access permanent residence status, and they seem less predisposed to onwards mobility for the sake of new experiences and broadened horizons.